shakfu/sk-engines/docs/engines/tape.md

 ## Tape slots

-Each deck has **8 slots**, files `/tapes/tape_a_1.wav` … `/tapes/tape_a_8.wav` (and `tape_b_`), so takes are non-destructive and recallable rather than overwriting one fixed file. **Alt+PITCH** selects the active slot; while Alt is held, the deck's ring shows the **8 slots as evenly-spaced dots with the selected one bright** (the same `set_aux_active` selector seam reso uses for its model picker).
+Each deck has **8 slots**, files `/tapes/tape_a_1.wav` … `/tapes/tape_a_8.wav` (and `tape_b_`), so takes are non-destructive and recallable rather than overwriting one fixed file. **Alt+PITCH** selects the active slot; while Alt is held, the deck's ring shows the **8 slots as evenly-spaced dots with the selected one bright** (the same `set_aux_active` selector layer reso uses for its model picker).
 Selecting a slot sets the target for the next Play / record - it does not interrupt a deck already playing.
 Record writes the selected slot (overwriting only that one); Play reads it (amber if empty).
 The selector shows **recorded vs empty** slots (selected bright / recorded mid / empty dim).
 The `/tapes/` directory is created on first record.
 Single-digit slot numbers keep the names 8.3-safe.

 To load **your own** audio into a slot, the file must be **mono 32-bit-float WAV at 48 kHz** - the engine does no on-device conversion, and a wrong-format file (16-bit / 32-bit-int / stereo / non-48k) is rejected with a strobing amber error LED.
 Convert source files with [`scripts/convert_tape_audio.py`](../../scripts/convert_tape_audio.py) or the ffmpeg/sox one-liners in [`docs/preparing-audio.md`](../preparing-audio.md).